-Effective as of June 26, 2013, the Company granted 750,000 stock options to Undiscovered Equities Inc. 250,000 of these stock options are exercisable at a price of USD 0.15 per share, 250,000 are exercisable at a price of USD 0.45 per share.
+Effective as of June 26, 2013, the Company granted 750,000 stock options to Undiscovered Equities Inc. 250,000 of these stock options are exercisable at a price of USD 0.15 per share, 250,000 are exercisable at a price of USD 0.30 per share, and 250,000 are exercisable at a price of USD 0.45 per share.
 Subject to vesting, each stock option is exercisable for a period of five years, vesting over one year in quarterly installments.
 Undiscovered Equities Inc. provides marketing and investment relations consulting services to Manas Petroleum Corp. and its affiliates.